-Club OS offers four possible selection buttons for Enhanced DGWs.
+Club OS offers five possible selection buttons for Enhanced DGWs.
 These buttons can be renamed according to the client’s needs, and other optional settings are used to customize how the form functions.
 Some options are only available to clubs that have VIP Guest settings enabled.
 (To request changes to these settings, or other aspects of your DGW, please contact Club OS support.)

 1) New Guests:

 This option is used for membership tours for existing or new leads.
 It will always complete an appointment or create an unscheduled visit on the calendar (these events will count towards KPIs).
-The lead’s origin will be set as Walk-in (unless they are an existing Prospect with a different origin) and their status will be set as Missed Guest unless they obtain a membership or guest pass on that visit.
+The lead’s origin will be set as Walk-in (unless they are an existing Prospect with a different origin) and their follow-up status will be set as Missed Guest unless they obtain a membership or guest pass on that visit.

 Appointment List Feature